For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 As we mentioned earlier, the Bank Rate has a big influence on interest rates.

 The main reason for keeping cash in savings is to grow your money.
-However, if your savings account has a lower rate of interest than the current UK inflation rate, your money will still be effectively losing value.
+However, if your savings account has a lower interest rate than the current UK inflation rate, your money will still effectively lose value.

 That isn't to say you shouldn't try to save money, though.
-If you are able to grow your money at all, even if only slightly, this is better than nothing.
+If you can grow your money, even if only slightly, this is better than nothing.

 5. Credit card interest rates